 Businesses in the Industrial Area surrounding Mamaroneck Self Storage are light commercial or service-oriented, such as the many automobile repair establishments.
-Presently, even if self storage clients wanted to "stick around and do business in the immediate neighborhood", their options are extremely limited.
+Presently, even if self storge clients wanted to "stick around and do business in the immediate neighborhood", their options are extremely limited.
 The nature of utilizing self-storage is such that the client performs the action of bringing or taking away their possessions and then leaves the facility.
 For some this takes 10 minutes, and for others all day.
 29% of current customers are from out of town or out of state.
 When they come to the facility they are usually here for several hours or a few days in a row and sometimes ask recommendations for where to get a bite to eat or a bottle of water.
 The only things within walking distance are two delis on Fenimore Road and the Mexican café on Centre, all of which we recommend.
 We also give recommendations for Mamaroneck Village restaurants for them to have dinner, or other services/conveniences they may require while they are local.

 It is anticipated that the new uses at the Site, including the woodworking shop that will be used as an educational resource and the incubator office space, will enliven the Site, certainly more than the prior proposals and the existing operation of the Site.
-A new publicly accessible vest-pocket park is proposed at the corner of Fenimore Road and Waverly Avenue, in the location of the existing Murphy Brothers office building.